Sakthivel-Ramasamy/Test-Repo/README.md

 DESCRIPTION!!!!

 ## HOW TO ACCESS
- - Click on the link to open the webiste  https://yayady1999.github.io/motion-background/

 - Once it opens , check the effects and see the png in motion.
 - Have Fun